**Updated Oct. 2019**

 By: Paul David Tripp

-We did this devotional last year, and really enjoyed it, so we are doing this again and started it yesterday morning.
+We have done this devotional for the past two years, and really enjoyed it, so we are doing this again.
 Short (2-3 page) devotional, and at the end it has a for children and parents activity/question to draw out the meaning of the text/devotional for the child and make it relatable to them!
 Dakota and I are doing this primarily for and with one another, though!
 Each devotional walks through the story of Jesus’ birth, but relates back to the big picture of the gospel, and I really love that about this devotional.

 By: John Piper